UyQuangNguyen/YoutubeSeleniumAutomation/README.md

 I will be following the idea of PageObjects design pattern  which is a concept that helps simplify test maintenence by creating layers of object whose responsibility is knowing how to interact with the test-object, leaving the tests the responbility of defining correct behaviour.
 When the application changes, I'll only have to adjust few lines of codes, and not dozens or hundreds of test cases.
-More on the PageObject pattern can be read on  https://automatetheplanet.com/page-object-pattern/
+More on the PageObject pattern can be read on  https://automatetheplanet.com/page-object-pattern/ If you're new to testautomation, I also recommend you to start reading about the common pitfalls etc.

 ## Requirements
 This is a WIP.
 Only OSX with ChromeDriver is currently supported.